Zormeister/corecrypto/docs/README.md

-# CoreCrypto Documents
+# docs

-All of these files are the copyright of the sources from which they where gathered from, eg: the NIST, or IETF.
+These files are included to assist development of the `corecrypto` project, and any documents protected by copyright are soley copyrighted by the sources from which they where gathered from.

-These files are included to assist development.